hiiamboris/red-wiki/Redbin-specification.md

 Lexical conventions:

-1. _Numbers in parens indicate the byte size of the field._
+1. _Numbers in parentheses indicate the byte size of the field._

-1. _Field names followed by a datatype name in a block are placeholders for a value of that datatype._
+1. _Field names followed by a datatype name in a block are place-holders for a value of that datatype._

 1. _Field names followed by equal sign have a fixed value._